CAUTION

 When service installer prompted for a username, please use the following format: domain\username (AKA. computer_name\local_username, e.g. DESKTOP-2H54GS9\jason)

-If succeed, you should see something like the screenshot above.
+If you succeed, you should see a notification.

 Post-Steps